bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Speaker 1: 00:34:23

-Okay, so the Merkle tree that the Bitcoin transactions are stored in takes the SHA256 hash of every transaction and then puts that next to the shot to 56 hash of the next transaction.
+Okay, so the Merkle tree that the Bitcoin transactions are stored in takes the SHA256 hash of every transaction and then puts that next to the SHA256 hash of the next transaction.
-So you take all the transactions and you take their shot to 56 hashes and then in pairs you put those hashes next to each other.
+So you take all the transactions and you take their SHA256 hashes and then in pairs you put those hashes next to each other.
 And the size of a hash is 32 bytes.

 Speaker 0: 00:34:49

 Right, that's always 32 bytes.

+Speaker 1: 00:34:52

 Yes.

+Speaker 0: 00:34:53

 Yeah.

+Speaker 1: 00:34:54

-So two hashes next to each other.
+So two hashes next to each other...

+Speaker 0: 00:34:56

 I vaguely remember this problem.
 We discussed it.